prashantsingh8962/Hospitality_Data_Analysis/Documentation/Step-by-Step Workflow.md

  ## Some Useful Terminologies in Hospitality Industry:
-1	Revenue	To get the total revenue_realized\n
+1	Revenue	To get the total revenue_realized /n
-2	Total Bookings	To get the total number of bookings happened\n 3	Total Capacity	To get the total capacity of rooms present in hotels\n 4	Total Succesful Bookings	To get the total succesful bookings happened for all hotels 5	Occupancy %	"Occupancy means total successful bookings happened to the
+2	Total Bookings	To get the total number of bookings happened \n 3	Total Capacity	To get the total capacity of rooms present in hotels\n 4	Total Succesful Bookings	To get the total succesful bookings happened for all hotels 5	Occupancy %	"Occupancy means total successful bookings happened to the